allen-garvey/wordpop-node/README.md

 #Wordpop

-Node webapp to display word popularity in a Craigslist search.
+Wordpop is a web application using node.js, D3.js and jQuery that creates a dynamic infographic to display the popularity of words in Craigslist listings.
+It can also compare the number of software developer job listings across different cities.

 ##Dependencies